Today I want to share some ideas of what to do in Lancashire with teens – in particular, in and around Blackpool and the Fylde Coast.

 I was starting to feel a bit like a friendless loser in lockdown, but these few days reminded me that I have some brilliant friends, and we have a lot of fun together.

 It was so nice to relax, and forget about some of my real life worries, and just focus on making fun memories with Flea.
 So a big, socially-distanced thanks to Jen and her boys for the laughs and the fun activities and fabulous conversation.
-We truly hope you can come back again soon.
+We truly hope you can come back again soon and find more things to do in Lancashire with our teens!

 (Thanks also to Jen for the photos because I took almost none, and they were all a bit rubbish)